espimarisa/hibiki/README.md

 [Hibiki][hibiki] is an easy, versatile, and all-in-one Discord bot that does anything that your server needs.

 Written in [TypeScript][typescript] and powered by [Eris][eris] and [Node.js][nodejs], Hibiki is designed to have the perfect blend of customizability, ease-of-use, and stability.
-Unlike most Discord bots, Hibiki (and her features) are both very simple to use but also extremely tweakable.
+Unlike most Discord bots, Hibiki is both simple to use but also very tweakable.

 ## Invite